-3.1.
-Surface Quantities, Clouds, and Radiative Fluxes
+a.
+Surface Quantities, Clouds and Radiative Fluxes

+(1) Surface-air temperature

-3.1.1.
-Surface-air temperature.
-In the model, surface-air temperature is obtained by extrapolating the air temperature at the lowest model level, which is ~ 80 m above the ground in global average, downward to the surface with a lapse rate of 6.5°C km-1.
-Presented in Figure 6a, 6c and 6e are the simulated annual mean surface-air temperature, the standard deviation of monthly mean surface-air temperature, which measures the variation of surface-air temperature within a year, and the march of zonal-mean monthly mean temperature from January to December.
-For a better view of the seasonal cycle, the temporal march is repeated for 2 years.
-Corresponding observations derived from the NCEP/NCAR Reanalysis averaged from 1979 through 1995 are presented in Figure 6b, 6d and 6f.
-The model simulates well the annual-mean surface-air temperature over land, except over Antarctica and Greenland, where the simulated temperature is $\sim 3^{\circ}-6^{\circ}C$ warmer than observed.
+In the model, surface-air temperature is obtained by extrapolating the air temperature at the lowest model level, which is about 80 m above the ground in global average, downward to the surface with a lapse rate of 6.5°C/km.
+Presented in the left-hand panels of Fig. A-6 are the simulated annual mean surface-air temperature, the standard deviation of monthly mean surface-air temperature, which measures the variation of surface-air temperature in a year, and the march of zonal-mean monthly mean temperature from January to December.
+For a better view of the seasonal cycle, the temporal march is repeated for two years.
+Corresponding observations derived from the NCEP/NCAR Reanalysis averaged from 1979 through 1995 are presented in the right-hand panels of Fig. A-6.
+The model simulates well the annual-mean surface-air temperature over land, except over Antarctica and Greenland, where the simulated temperature is about 3°C to 6°C warmer than observed.
 This bias is mainly caused by the smoothed model topography used.
 Over the ocean, the bias is generally less than 1°C except over the Arctic.
 The figures of standard deviation and temporal march show that the model describes well the magnitude and phase of the variation of monthly mean surface-air temperature over the globe, except over Antarctica where the simulated standard deviation is much smaller than observed.